 There could be one major twist in store too, with Busey previously hinting that this instalment will finally reveal why the hunters keep coming back to Earth.

-The Predator will arrive in cinemas on September 13th.
+The Predator is in cinemas from September 12th.

 Loaded staff writer Jack Beresford has produced content for Lad Bible, Axonn Media and a variety of online sports and news media outlets.